electrode-io/electrode-native/docs/cli/regen-api.md

 * Skip the step to update api version and publish to NPM.

 `--bridgeVersion/-b`
-* Version of the [Electrode Native Bridge] to use.
+* Specify version of the [Electrode Native Bridge] to use.
+* Target `--bridgeVersion` can be found using `yarn info react-native-electrode-bridge versions`

 #### Remarks